sstrucel/sstrucel.github.io/_posts/2022-04-04-site-change-tracker.md

 tags: [project, Javascript, NodeJS, ReactJS, MongoDB ]
 ---

-This project is a website change tracker that consumes RSS feed and tracks webpages to notify the user when a change occurs
+This project is a website change tracker that consumes RSS feeds and tracks webpages to notify the user when a change occurs

-**When:** Winter 2018
+**When:** Winter 2019

 **Why:** When browsing around the internet there were many instance where it would be important to check in on a site regularly to see if they had something new or if there was a sale or some other timed event.